Eleventy (11ty) vs. Hugo

 What is Hugo?

 Hugo is a static site generator built with Go (a.k.a.
-Golang), released in 2013 by Steve Francia and actively (since version 0.14) maintained by Bjørn Erik Pedersen.
+Golang), released in 2013 by Steve Francia and actively (since version 0.14) maintained by Bjørn Erik Pedersen, with significant code and documentation contributions from Joe Mooring.

 Hugo is incredibly widely supported by Jamstack hosts and CMSs, and has more than 100K live sites, largely because of its well-deserved reputation for speed, simplicity and flexibility.
 It bills itself as “the world’s fastest static website engine”, with build times on an average site of less than 1ms per page.